sagemath/sagewiki_to_gh-2022-10-10/msri07/abstracts.md

 symbolic computing will require even more research and more challenging problems to be solved.
 In this talk we will demonstrate the possibilities and the pitfalls.

-== Fateman -- polynomial multiplication ==

-[fateman@cs.berkeley.edu Richard Fateman ]

-Dense polynomial multiplication can be reduced to (long) integer multiplication which can be reduced to FFT which can be done in parallel.
-Sparse multivariate polynomial multiplication cannot plausibly be reduced in this manner.
-Explicit representation of sparse polynomials by (distributed) hash tables provides a possible parallel technique.
-I'd like to hear discussion of this (or offer such comments myself.)
-I hope an hour is too much time.

 == Granger -- Interactive Parallel Computing using Python and IPython ==